hyperupcall/dotfiles/docs/notable.md

 Special bash readline bindings that includes many convenient functionality that include:

-- Alt+M to bring up man page (of command/alias currently being edited)
+- Alt+M to bring up man page (of command/alias currently being edited)s
-  - very useful, as you can view a man page without having to switch readline editing buffers
+  - extremely useful, as you can view a man page without having to switch readline editing buffers
 - Alt+H to print help menu (of command/alias currently being edited)
-  - very useful, as you can view arguments and flags quickly
+  - extremely useful, as you can view arguments and flags quickly
 - Alt+S to toggle sudo
 - Alt+/ to toggle comment
 - Alt+\ to toggle backslash